Associate Degree Requirements (ASC.ASC)

 Courses that satisfy Associate in Science degree requirements

-Candidates for the Associate in Science degree must satisfy the requirements for an associate degree as well as the following specific minimum requirements:
+Candidates for the Associate in Science degree must satisfy the following specific General Education requirements with a "C" (2.0) or higher in each course.

 A minimum cumulative 2.00 grade point average (GPA) overall is required for graduation.